Measurement of Branching Fractions of $J/\psi$ and $\psi(3686)$ decays to $\Sigma^{+}$ and $\overline{\Sigma}^-$: Branching fraction measurements

 \section{Branching fraction measurements}

 With the above selection criteria, there are significant enhancements close to the $\Sigma^{+}$ and $\overline{\Sigma}^{-}$ nominal masses in the two dimensional distribution of $M_{p\pi^{0}}$ and $M_{\overline{p}\pi^{0}}$ as can be seen in Fig.~\ref{fig:2dplot}.
-To obtain the number of signal events, the $M_{p\pi^{0}}$ distribution is fitted by requiring $M_{\overline{p}\pi^{0}}$ to be within the signal region.
+To obtain the number of signal events, an unbinned maximum likelihood fit is performed to the $M_{p\pi^{0}}$ distribution by requiring $M_{\overline{p}\pi^{0}}$ to be within the signal region.
 The signal is described by the MC shape convoluted with a Gaussian function which represents the difference between data and MC in the resolution and mean value.
 The background is described with a second-order polynomial function.
+The mean and width of the Gaussian function and polynomial function parameters are all floated.
 Figure~\ref{fig:fitting_total} shows the fitting of the $p\pi^{0}$ invariant mass distributions, where the red solid lines are the total fitting functions, the red dashed lines are the signal functions and the blue dotted ones are the background functions.

 The branching fraction of each channel is calculated according to

 where $N_{sig}$ is the number of signal events determined by the fit, $\epsilon_{\rm cor}$ is the corrected detection efficiency, generated according to the decay parameters measured in data but corrected for differences between data and MC simulation, $\Pi\mathcal{B}_i$ is the product of the branching fractions of all the intermediate states in each channel and $N_{\Psi}$ is the number of $J/\psi$ or $\psi(3686)$ events~\cite{njpsi, npsp}.